The Steam Deck is Valve’s answer to the Nintendo Switch, but it’s not a console, it’s a portable PC. Here’s everything we know so far.

 |Connectiivity||2.4GHz / 5GHz Wi-Fi and Bluetooth 5.0|

-The Steam Deck has a rather peculiar design.
-At first glance, it looks very similar to the Nintendo Switch.
-Look again, and you’ll notice some major differences.
+The Steam Deck has a very specific design; at first glance, it looks very similar to the Nintendo Switch, but a closer look shows a bulkier and more hefty device.

 The standard shoulder bumpers and triggers can be found up top, but there are also some grip buttons at the back which can be assigned with custom input.
 This is very similar to the Xbox Elite Controller 2.